Zeroed Out - Heartbreak

 The most important question I try to ask myself is, "what can I be grateful for?"
 In the end, we choose our relationships, and we do so with good intentions.
 I'm grateful for ...

-All the happy times, the giggles, the affection, the experiences, and adventures.
+All the happy times, the affection, the experiences, and adventures.

 Feeling loved, wanted, and appreciated, albeit for a time.

-The opportunity to learn and grow from mistakes (and damn there were a lot).
+The opportunity to learn and grow from mistakes (and be honest, there's always a lot of them).

 And with all that loving gratitude in mind and heart, here are some random musings on heartbreak.